turingschool/front-end-curriculum/lessons/module-2/oop-3-inheritance.md

 <section class="note">
 ### What is super?

+The `super` keyword in JavaScript acts as a reference variable to the parent class.
 The `super` keyword is used to access and invoke methods on the parent class.
 In the example above, the `super` keyword is used to invoke the constructor method of the parent class.

 When used in a constructor, the `super` keyword appears alone and must be used before the `this` keyword is used.
 The `super` keyword can also be used to call functions on a parent object while keeping the current context (of our **child class**).